daniel-chiuratto-seabra/movieapi/src/main/resources/docs/assumptions.md

 for production an external database should be used instead, even to allow elasticity since more than one API instance should be able to reach the same database (directly or non-directly, depending on the architecture choice)

-* Despite the choice of using `H2` for development, it would be good also maybe to implement `Testcontainers` with the Integration Tests to trigger external databases for testing purposes in a scenario more similar than production

 [**Return to main document**](https://github.com/daniel-chiuratto-seabra/movieapi/blob/main/README.md)